infrae/infrae.wsgi/README.txt

 which will be ignored.
 This overrides the default list of ignored errors too.

-The configuration accept option for raven (sentry's client):
+The configuration accepts options for raven (sentry's client):

   raven.dsn = http://public:secret@example.com/1
   raven.include_paths = my.package, my.other.package